‘Completely uninstall Third-Party security program’ [Full Guide]

 4. Carefully read any instructions you find on the page the link directs you to, and download the removal tool from there.

-5. Once the removal tool has been downloaded, navigate to where it has been downloaded, locate it and double-click on it to launch it.
+5. After downloading the removal tool, navigate to its location and double-click to launch it.

 6. Follow the onscreen instructions and go through the removal tool to get rid of anything and everything left behind by the uninstalled application.